 The Korean skincare routine part matters because order affects texture.
 If you apply everything too quickly, combine incompatible textures, or keep pushing active products while the skin is irritated, the finish becomes uneven even when the shelf looks impressive.

-When does a glass skin routine start looking overdone
+Where a glass skin routine starts looking overdone

 The routine starts going wrong when every layer is chosen for visible gloss instead of skin condition.
 Skin that feels sticky, trapped, or hot usually does not look healthier just because it reflects more light.
 The same problem appears when exfoliation is too aggressive.
 Texture may seem temporarily smoother, but the barrier often becomes less stable and the glow looks thinner within days.